 - A renter's circumstances require one more month in a property before moving out.

 - You inherit holdover renters, and there is a transition time to roll residents over into new leases.

-A renter who won't commit to a full lease term and a new lease means you could lose their monthly rental income without enough notice to find a new resident.
-Offering a month-to-month solution shows flexibility when a renter really needs it, but property managers shouldn't offer this option as a regular habit.
+A renter who hasn't committed to a full lease term and a new lease means you could lose their monthly rental income without enough notice to find a new resident.
+Offering a month-to-month solution shows flexibility when a renter needs it, but property managers shouldn't offer this option as a regular habit.

 You'll quickly lose business if you're not on top of your lease renewal strategy and workflows!

 Sometimes month-to-month leases are a symptom of poor planning.
 If you're never sure when it's time for a lease renewal, a month-to-month situation becomes your only option until you prepare a new lease agreement and work with the renter to sign it.
 If a resident decides to move out, you'll have to scramble to find a new resident without a significant vacancy time.

 - Property investors looking for a property management company with low vacancy rates.

 - Reducing your vacancy times starts by reviewing upcoming lease renewals well before their due dates.